CSCfi/csc-user-guide/GETTING_STARTED.md

 <details>
-<summary>Option 2, GUI (click to expand)</summary>
+<summary>Option B &ndash; GUI (click to expand)</summary>

-Using VS Code, creating a virtual Conda environment is as simple as running the task (VS Code tasks introduced above in _[Tasks](#tasks)_) **_Docs CSC: Create_**.
+Using VS Code, creating a virtual Conda environment is as simple as running the task **_Docs CSC: Create_** (see _Using Tasks_ under _[VS Code &ndash; Tasks](#tasks)_).
 A terminal panel will open showing you the progress on installing the dependencies.
 The environment is ready when the terminal instructs you to "press any key to close it", though you can leave it open if you like.

 The virtual environment is now ready for installing the Python requirements for Docs CSC.
 Simply run the task **_Docs CSC: Install_**.
 Both creating the environment and installing the requirements need to be done only when starting fresh or when the dependencies/requirements have been changed, i.e. (for Conda dependencies) a new file named _conda-docs-base-something.something.yaml_ has appeared in the _development_ folder or (for Python requirements) the file _requirements.txt_ has been changed.

 </details>

----
+## Working on your contribution

 That's it for setting up!
+All installations should now be done.
 Let's see if it'll run!
 From here on, the CLI and GUI paths shall be intertwined.

->The procedure for **Option 2, GUI** can be found in a blockquote like this,
+>The procedure for **Option B &ndash; GUI** can be found in a blockquote like this,

-while **Option 1, CLI** will be implicit.
+while **Option A &ndash; CLI** will be implicit.

-## Previewing your changes locally
+### Previewing your changes locally

+The main point of this tutorial is to be able to work on the files using the tools you prefer, and that by using a local preview server, you will immediately see your changes when you save a file you've edited.
+This happens quicker with the `--dirtyreload` option enabled, but is in any case quicker and more convenient than waiting for the Rahti preview to rebuild a branch.

->**Option 2, GUI**: Run the task **_Docs CSC: Serve_**
+>**Option B &ndash; GUI**: Run the task **_Docs CSC: Serve_**
+> * See _Using Tasks_ under _[VS Code &ndash; Tasks](#tasks)_

 Run the development server (with the Conda environment activated):